gaf3/dotroute/README.md

 ### Logicless Templates

 All templates have logic, that's what makes them a template and not a static file.
 When you use a templating system that's called "logicless," it means you move the exact same logic you'd put in a template to some other part of the code.
-You see this most common with simple boolean expressions have to be set as a variable in the model.
-This separates what's exactly going, and creates more code that is harder to understand.
+You see this most common with simple boolean expressions have to be set as a variable in the model only to be used in if statements somewhere else (which is logic btw).
+This separates what's happening from where it's used and creates more code that is harder to understand.

 ### The _____ Way